 Two of the less expensive neighborhoods are Bushwick in Brooklyn and Astoria in Queens.
 CNBC also suggests asking your connections for recommendations rather than relying on the internet for cheap renting options.

-Since New York is among the densest urban locations in the world, even a single square foot could be pricey.
+Since New York is among the world’s densest urban locations, even a single square foot could be pricey.
 In fact, Manhattan is home to the most expensive average square foot of housing space in the US at $1,773, with San Francisco coming in second at an average of $902 per square foot.

 This is why you might want to go to the suburbs if you want a little more space.
 Fortunately, some units can have high ceilings, with some even high enough for you to enjoy a loft.
 Utilizing this ceiling space can double your floor space.